May Wildlife Babies & Late August Fall Colors

 TALKEETNA: Rise & Shine, enjoy your continental breakfast.
 It’s off to visit the home of Mt.
 Denali.
 Today will present one of many highlights of your adventure.
 Talkeetna is a local town sporting the most photographed scenes in our state, the towering peaks of Mt.
 Denali & the Alaska mountain range, a hub of international mountain climbers.
 Here you will have time to enjoy lunch on your own.
 Consider “Mountain High Pizza Pie”, for wonderful hummus & vegetable pita sandwiches, the “West Rib” for Musk Ox burgers.
 Here, you will be able to enjoy of the Talkeetna, Susitna & Chulitna rivers:

 TALKEETNA RIVERBOAT: Your exciting 2-hr tour will begin aboard a covered river jetboat as it whisks you into the heart of the wilderness in comfort designed to safely navigate rivers that were previously inaccessible.
 You will visit an authentic trapper’s cabin and view how trappers lived in “Bush” Alaska at the turn of the century.

 Your experienced guide will display furs from the local area and demonstrate trapping methods.
-Naturalists will acquaint you with the wildflowers and plants that grow in abundance along the river system and you will learn about the edible plants that were used by the Native Indians for cooking and medicines.
+Naturalists will acquaint you with the wildflowers and plants that grow in abundance along the river system and you will learn about the edible plants that were used by the First Peoples for cooking and medicines.
 As you travel ten miles of river you will have opportunities to view nesting bald eagles, beaver activity, and moose and you just might see black bear and grizzly bear roaming the shore.
 Wildlife, folklore, artifacts and a panoramic view of Denali in the Alaska Range combine to make this an unforgettable Alaskan river adventure.

 Mt.
 Denali Flightsee Upgrade: $250 Per Person